-Check system for damage and signs of leaks such as rust or carbon soot.

-System should be connected tightly and mounted securely.
+- Check system for damage and signs of leaks such as rust or carbon soot. - System should be connected tightly and mounted securely and there are no loose clamps. - The exhaust system should have no cracks, holes, or severe dents.

 Frame